Gabriele-Ricciardi/Secure-Arch-Linux-Install/README.md

    * This means setting the correct partitions type GUID so `fstab` is not needed anymore.
 * No more `GRUB`.
 I use `systemd-boot` instead.
    * This means no more encryption password double prompt problem, so no more keyfile.
+ * Secure Boot configuration now uses `systemd-ukify`, and not [`cryptboot`](https://github.com/xmikos/cryptboot) (which I had long since replaced with `sbctl` anyway).
+   * This means the AUR is not required anymore for this setup.
+ * I now use Plymouth
+   * This makes the booting process look very nice!
+ * I have uploaded some of my configuration files

 ## Premise
 1. Take a read, understand, investigate and take notes about the [official installation guide](https://wiki.archlinux.org/title/Installation_guide).